Lawyer: MOVE remains were not destroyed or discarded

-In yet another twist about the remains of the MOVE bombing victims, the city has now told members that they were not destroyed, a lawyer for the family said Friday night.
+In yet another twist about the remains of the MOVE bombing victims, the city has now told members that they were not destroyed, one of the lawyers for the family said Friday night.

-On Thursday, the 36th anniversary of the MOVE siege in West Philadelphia, it was disclosed that the city had cremated and discarded the remains without telling the family.
-Dr. Tom Farley, resigned his post as health commissioner Thursday as he took responsibility for ordering that the remains be cremated and disposed.
+On Thursday, the 36th anniversary of the MOVE siege in West Philadelphia, it was disclosed that the city had cremated and discarded remains from the bombing without telling the family.
+Dr. Tom Farley resigned his post as health commissioner Thursday as he took responsibility for that order.

-Attorney Michael Coard said that Farley ordered a subordinate sometime in 2016-2017 to dispose of the remains, but the person inexplicably did not do so.
-He said Kenney and other city officials informed the family Friday.
-Coard expected the mayor to address this issue soon.
+Attorney Michael Coard said Friday night that Farley had ordered a subordinate sometime in 2016 or 2017 to dispose of the remains, but the person inexplicably did not do so.

-It is not known what exactly is left of those who died in the 1985 bombing at this point.
+“The remains weren’t destroyed,” he said.
+“Farley ordered an underling to destroy them.”

+Coard said Mayor Jim Kenney and other city officials informed the family Friday during a tense meeting that the remains had not been destroyed.
+Kenney apologized and pledged “full transparency to the family.”

 (0) comments